wmedrano/wmedrano.dev/content/configs/emacs-config.md

 ### Auto-Complete {#auto-complete}

 The [Company](https://company-mode.github.io) Emacs Lisp package is used to handle auto complete.
 By default, Company mode provides a simple completion engine.
-However, if an LSP is configured for the major-mode, then the completions should improve.
+However, if an Eglot is configured for the major-mode, then the completions should improve.

 Keybindings when in completion: